torproject/collector/INSTALL.md

 `collector-<version>/src/main/resources/create-tarballs.sh` from the release tarball to the working directory or another location of your choice, editing the contained paths, and executing it.
-Note that this script will at least partly fail if one or more modules are deactivated.
+Note that this script will at least partly fail if one or more modules are deactivated, and that if you haven't edited any paths, the script will write to `/srv/collector.torproject.org/collector/`.

 ### Scheduling periodic runs